telminov/sonm-cdn-node-manager/README.md

 # node-manger
-Manage the network of hosts to which CDN nodes will be deployed.
+Node-manager is the element of SONM CDN - https://github.com/telminov/sonm-cdn-node-manager/blob/master/SONM%20CDN.md

-This element should:
+It manage the network of CDN nodes:
  - deploy the initial network in all regions through SONM
- - monitor the load and, if necessary, create / delete new hosts
+ - monitor the load and, if necessary, create / delete new nodes (https://github.com/telminov/sonm-cdn-node)

 ## Installation